Lars Nootbaar Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Lars Nootbaar (.368 batting average in his past 10 games), take on starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 7:40 PM ET.
+After going 1-for-4 with a home run and an RBI in his most recent game, Lars Nootbaar and the St. Louis Cardinals take on the Chicago Cubs (who will hand the ball to Justin Steele) at 7:40 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-5) against the Tigers.
+He hit a home run while going 1-for-4 in his last game against the Cubs.

 Lars Nootbaar Game Info & Props vs. the Cubs